Zerthox/gw2-reffect/README.md

 ## Limitations
 - Not available in competitive modes (PvP & WvW).
-- Except for Boons & Conditions effects do not show durations above 5 seconds. *Ingame this information is usually only visible on hover.
+- Generic effects do not show durations above 5 seconds. *Ingame this information is usually only visible on hover.
 With 5s left effect icons start to blink, conveying the remaining duration to the player.*
+- Screen border effects do not show durations.
 - No true stack count for duration stacking effects.
 - No information about effects hidden from the player.
 - No combining logic for multiple effects outside of grouping them into a single UI element.